maellak/DIYiotServer/README.md

 2. Edit `/etc/hosts`:

-	change the 127.0.1.1 line to your new wss/api service 127.0.0.1 <old names>  verifytoken
+  - Change the 127.0.1.1 line to your new wss/API service

-	p.x.
+	127.0.0.1 <old names>  verifytoken

+      For example:

 	127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 verifytoken

-	or

-	if the https Api is  installed in another host then put hier the  ip of the host
+  - If the https API is installed in another host, then put here the IP of the host, for example:

-	p.x.

 	192.168.0.10   verifytoken or 195.175.111.10 verifytoken